lanl/BEE/doc/User Guide for BEE-Charliecloud.md

             map_by flag for mpirun command i.e. "node" or "core", invalid if no map_num
      * 4. `map_num`: argument to map_by flag.
+     * 5. `flags`: A set of key/value pairs that equate to options for the `mpirun` command.
+Anything provided via this method is not verified and you are responsible for ensuring the accuracy of these options.
+For example, the below values would would be seen as: `mpirun -np 8 --quite ...`.
+Make note of the use of `null` if you are utilizing long names/value in a single key.
+      ```json
+      "flags": {
+        "-np": "8",
+        "--quite": null
+      }
+      ```
    * f. `srun_run`: list of scripts that will be run via `srun` across all nodes specified via `node_list` under  `exec_env_conf`.
 This is beneficial when utlizing the `BeeFlow` functionality within a single allocation.
      * 1. `flags`: A set of key/value pairs that equate to options for the `srun` command.
 Anything provided via this method is not verified and you are responsible for ensuring the accuracy of these options.
 For example, the below values would would be seen as: `srun -n 8 --mpi=pmi2 ...`.
 Make note of the use of `null` if you are utilizing long names/value in a single key.
       ```json